allanzhao/RoboGrammar/README.md

 * `sudo apt-get install libglew-dev`

 Python 3.6 or later + headers
-* Check the Python version with `python —-version`.
-If new enough, install Python headers: `sudo apt-get install python-dev`
+* Check the Python version with `python3 —-version`.
+If new enough, install Python headers: `sudo apt-get install python3-dev`
 * Otherwise, install the latest version of both: `sudo apt-get install python3.9 python3.9-dev`

 Note: Newer versions of Python may be available through the "deadsnakes" PPA: